Profile picture for user gnmi223

 Research

 My research is centered on heart failure and muscle mechanics.
-Utilizing single muscle fiber mechanical experiments, we are able to examine the physical parameters of skeletal and cardiac muscle contraction such as isometric force, cooperativity, and calcium sensitivity.
+Utilizing contractile assays, we are able to examine the physical parameters of cardiac muscle contraction, such as force, stiffness, and calcium sensitivity.
 In particular, I am interested in how these physical parameters of muscle contraction are altered in heart failure.
+Additionally, we examine the biochemical regulators of contractile function, including sarcomeric protein phosphorylation and isoform switching.

-Our lab is heavily involved in biobanking human myocardium.
-We use these samples for our own experiments as well as share them with other research groups across the country and internationally.
-In addition to biophysics experiments, our lab manages a biorepository of over 10,000 human myocardium samples from cardiac surgeries such as heart transplants and left ventricular assist device (LVAD) placement.
-With these samples we are able to correlate a patient's clinical information with the contractile and biochemical properties of their myocardium.
-Using these samples, my research examines how LVAD placement influences the contractile properties of myocardium in patients with heart failure.
+In addition to biophysics experiments, our lab maintains a biorepository of over 10,000 human myocardium samples from cardiac surgeries, including heart transplants and left ventricular assist device (LVAD) placements.
+With these samples, we are able to correlate a patient's clinical information with the contractile and biochemical properties of their myocardium.
+Using these samples, my research investigates how LVAD placement influences the contractile properties of the myocardium in patients with heart failure.

 Selected Publications